-- 1) You will enter a DMX address value equal to your desired time delay in seconds.
-Please refer to Setting the DMX Address on pages 33 to 37. - 2) After entering a DMX address, you must again set the operation Mode desired.
-Please refer to Setting the Mode on pages 19 to 24.
+Enter a DMX address / Delay value equal to your desired time delay in seconds.
+Please refer to Setting the DMX Address on pages 33 to 37.

 The re-trigger delay on Port 2 can be used in various ways.

 In a kiosk or special effect, you may want some quiet time between motion triggers.

 You can also connect a jumper wire to force a trigger at intervals set by the delay time.

-Notes on delay time:
+\Notes on delay time: